clone206/dsd2dxd/README.md

 - `flac`
   - With apt on linux: `sudo apt install libflac++-dev`
   - With homebrew: `brew install flac`
-- `ffmpeg` (only needed for a simple playback mechanism, such as when running the test scripts or below usage examples, or for compressing the output of `dsd2dxd`, e.g. to flac)
+- `ffmpeg` (only needed for a simple playback mechanism, such as when running the test scripts or below usage examples, or for compressing the output of `dsd2dxd`, e.g. to apple lossless)

 ## C++ program usage